 When the extrafusal fibres of a muscle lengthen, so do the intrafusal fibres.
 The muscle spindle contains two different types of fibres (or stretch receptors) which are sensitive to the change in muscle length and the rate of change in muscle length.
 When muscles contract, tension is placed on the tendons where the Golgi tendon organ is located.
 The Golgi tendon organ is sensitive to the change in tension and the rate of change of the tension.

-When an agonist contracts, in order to cause the desired motion, it usually forces the antagonists to relax.
+Reciprocal Inhibition – When an agonist contracts, to cause the desired motion, it usually forces the antagonists to relax.
 This phenomenon is called reciprocal inhibition because the antagonists are inhibited from contracting.
-This is sometimes called reciprocal innervation but that term is really a misnomer since it is the agonists which inhibit the antagonists.
+This is sometimes called reciprocal innervation, but that term is really a misnomer since it is the agonists which inhibit the antagonists.
 The antagonists do not actually innervate the agonists.

 Many people are unaware of the fact that there are different types of flexibility.
 These different types of flexibility are grouped according to the various types of activities involved in athletic training.
 The ones which involve motion are called dynamic and the ones which do not are called static.
 The different types of flexibility are:

-• Static-active flexibility – Static-active flexibility also called active flexibility is the ability to assume and maintain extended positions using only the tension of the agonists and synergists while the antagonists are being stretched.
+Static-active flexibility – also called active flexibility is the ability to assume and maintain extended positions using only the tension of the agonists and synergists while the antagonists are being stretched.
 For example, lifting the leg and keeping it high without any external support.

 Factors Limiting Flexibility